fairlearn/fairlearn/docs/user_guide/datasets.rst

 Black people may have been more likely to be categorized as "lower status" by the authors' definition.
 Harrison and Rubenfield do not consider this intersectionality in their analysis.
+When using a linear model,
-In an econometric analysis like the analysis demonstrated in the paper, intersectionality could be captured via an interaction variable between the two fields.
+intersectionality could be captured via an interaction variable, which combines the two fields.
 In the machine learning context, considering each group separately (i.e., considering impacts on *B* and *LSTAT* separately) may obscure harms.
 Additionally, including only one of these variables in the analysis is not